ikt32/InversePower/InversePower/readme.txt

 // Changelog
 1.0 - Initial version
+1.1 - Allow for angles >> 90 to get a power boost
+	- Clean up debug window
+	- Changed default values for less erratic behavior

 // License
 Just don't be a donkey butt.
 If this archive is redistributed, include so this readme.txt so users know what these configuration options do.
 I'm not liable